bterone/book-notes/Design-Patterns.md

 Given a language, define a represention for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

 ## Iterator
-Provide a way to access the elements of an aggregate object sequentially withoutexposingitsunderlying representation.
+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 ![Iterator](./assets/images/design-patterns/iterator.png)